 - A low sales rank means more sales.
 A #1 best seller is selling really well.

 - A high sales rank means fewer sales.

 - Low ranking items are more likely to sell faster than high ranking items.

 - Sales rank is relative to the number of items in a category.
 A rank of 1 million in books is in the top 2%, which is very different from 1 million in toys, the top 15 or 20%.
-(Be sure to subscribe for our free sales rank chart in your email inbox every month, so you can keep track of the sales ranks for each Amazon category.)
+(Be sure to download our free Amazon category sales rank chart so you can keep track of the sales ranks for each Amazon category.)